Supplements and the elderly — what helps, what's harmless, what's dangerous

 Having the Supplement Conversation

-Ask your parent what supplements they take.
+The first step is getting a full inventory of every supplement your parent takes, including doses and reasons.
 Ask what dosages, what frequency, and why they take each one.
 Make a list.
 Bring this list to your parent's doctor and ask specifically about each supplement: Is it safe for your parent?
 Could it interact with their medications?
 Does your parent actually need it?

 Your parent might feel defensive.
 They might have spent money on supplements and resist the idea that they might not be necessary or helpful.
 Frame the conversation around safety and effectiveness.
 "I want to make sure everything you're taking is safe and actually helping you.
 Can we review these with your doctor?"